JSONB support for semi-structured data

-TimescaleDB can work with any data types available in PostgreSQL, including JSON and JSONB.
-These datatypes are most useful for data that contains user-defined fields (i.e., fields names that are defined by individual users and vary from user-to-user).
-We recommend using this in a semi-structured way:
+You can use JSON and JSONB to provide semi-structured data.
+This is most useful for data that contains user-defined fields, such as field names that are defined by individual users and vary from user to user.
+We recommend using this in a semi-structured way, for example:

 CREATE TABLE metrics ( time TIMESTAMPTZ, user_id INT, device_id INT, data JSONB );

-We use the JSONB data type (that is, JSON stored in a binary format) and not the JSON data type.
-JSONB data types are are more efficient in both storage overhead and lookup performance.
+You should also use the JSONB data type, that is, JSON stored in a binary format, rather than JSON data type.
+JSONB data types are more efficient in both storage overhead and lookup performance.

 CREATE INDEX idxgin ON metrics USING GIN (data);

-Sometimes, JSONB columns have common fields whose values are useful to index individually.
-Such indexes could be useful for ordering operations on field values, multicolumn indexes, and indexes on specialized types (for example, using a field value as a postGIS geography type).
+JSONB columns sometimes have common fields containing values that are useful to index individually.
+Indexes like this can be useful for ordering operations on field values, multicolumn indexes, and indexes on specialized types, such as a postGIS geography type.
 Another advantage of indexes on individual field values is that they are often smaller than GIN indexes on the entire JSONB field.
-To create such an index, it is often useful to use a partial index on an expression accessing the field.
-For example,
+To create an index like this, it is usually best to use a partial index on an expression accessing the field.
+For example:

 CREATE INDEX idxcpu ON metrics(((data->>'cpu')::double precision)) WHERE data ? 'cpu';

 In this example, the expression being indexed is the

 cpu field inside the